Select your platform to login.

 Without it, you could end up with the first three rows empty.
 And we’ve all attended those meetings with huge gaps of empty seats.
 It gives the feeling of inattention and encourages lower engagement of the participants.

-Set up the room to fit your number of participants.
+Your training room setup should be designed to fit your number of participants.
 Provide a seating chart.
 Control exactly how each individual will receive the necessary information in the best possible way.
 It can’t hurt and it will go a long way in keeping your learners engaged throughout the training session.

 4. Engagement